objcio/articles/2014-12-08-activity-tracing.md

 Activity tracing has three different parts to it: activities, breadcrumbs, and trace messages.
 We'll go into those in more detail below, but here's the gist of it: Activities allow you to trace the crashing code back to its originating event in a cross-queue and cross-process manner.
 With breadcrumbs, you can leave a trail of meaningful events across activities leading up to a crash.
 And finally, trace messages allow you to add further detail to the current activity.
 All this information will show up in the crash report in case anything goes wrong.

 Before we go into more detail, let me just quickly mention a potential pitfall when trying to get activity tracing to work: if the activity messages are not showing up, check the `system.log` for any messages like "Signature Validation Failed" from the `diagnosticd` daemon — you might be running into code signing issues.
-Also, note that on iOS, activity tracing only works on a real device, not in the simulator.
+Also, note that on iOS, activity tracing only works on a real device, and not in the simulator.

 ## Activities